Naperville Emergency Management Agency (NEMA)

 - Be in an appropriate physical condition to serve in one of the selected units

-The primary responsibility of the Communications Unit includes the establishment and providing of ancillary communications during times of limited communications, including disasters and emergencies.
-The Communications Unit will also provide logistics support during emergency situations.
-In addition, the Communications Unit will support Emergency Operations Center (EOC) Weather Operations and to provide weather spotting services during times of potentially damaging weather.
+The primary responsibility of the Communications Unit includes establishing and providing ancillary communications during times of limited communications, including disasters and emergencies.
+The Communications Unit also provides logistics support during emergency situations.
+In addition, the Communications Unit supports Emergency Weather Operations and provides weather spotting services during times of potentially damaging weather.

-The primary responsibility of the Operations Unit is to provide support for community emergencies and disasters.
-During non-emergency conditions, the NEMA Operations Unit will provide support for community activities (e.g. special events).
-The NEMA Operations Unit may also provide community outreach and training on preparedness topics.
+The primary responsibility of the Field Unit is to provide support for community emergencies and disasters including major Police and Fire activities.
+During non-emergency conditions, the Field Unit provides support for community activities (e.g. special events).
+The Field Unit may also provide community outreach and training on preparedness topics.

 Search and Rescue (SAR) Unit

-The primary responsibility of the Search and Rescue (SAR) Unit is to provide trained Ground Search and Rescue capability support for Naperville and surrounding areas.
-The Search Unit operates as an affiliated unit with Will County Search.
-During non-emergency conditions, the Search and Rescue Team will provide support for community activities (e.g. special events).
+The primary responsibility of the Search and Rescue (SAR) Unit is to provide trained Ground Search and Rescue support for Naperville and surrounding areas.
+The Search Unit operates as an affiliated unit with the Illinois Search and Rescue Council and the Will County Emergency Mana genet Agency.
+During non-emergency conditions, the Search and Rescue Team provides support for community activities (e.g. special events).